What is TMJ syndrome?

 Your doctor may advise using a splint (aka mouth guard), EMG biofeedback (usually to reduce bruxism), surgery, stress management, and pain killers such as acetaminophen or anti-inflammatory medication.

 Natural approaches such as acupuncture can be very effective, as this therapy can work in a variety of ways, affecting your muscles, nerves, blood flow, and so on.
-Massage therapy is also quite effective, as it can reduce stress while also helping your muscles to heal.
+Chiropractic care is excellent for restoring proper alignment to your neck and upper spine.
+Physiotherapy can be effective in terms of achieving a better balance through manipulation and exercise.
+Massage therapy and osteopathy are also quite effective, as they can reduce stress while also helping your muscles to heal.

 Contact us for a FREE consultation on how natural therapy can help you with TMJ syndrome.